MorphStore/TVLLibGenerator/README.md

 #### Building the examples
 Examples can be found in the *examples* folder.
 The script *build_examples.sh* builds all of them and requires an environment variable *TVL*, which contains the path to the TVL, i.e. the folder containing the *header* and *generated* folders.
 Usually, this is simply the TVLLIBGenerator root folder.
 Currently, the examples use AVX512 and the NEC Tsubasa vector engine.
+**The examples expect that you already run the generator, i.e. that there is a generated folder!**

 ##### Example 1: libtest
 This example tests is the TVL is working at all and provides an example for the basic use of TVL primitives.
 In detail, the following steps are performed: